oasis-tcs/odata-vocabularies/docs/annotation-cheat-sheet.md

 ## Collection of Structures

-Terms can also have a collection of structured type,
+Terms can also be typed as a collection of a structured type.

 ```xml
 <Term Name="StructuredCollectionTerm" Type="Collection(Vocab.AnotherComplex)" />